 Measuring Mode of LCR Meters

 An LCR meter offers two measurement modes: series and parallel.
-In series mode, all resistance, capacitance, and inductance are assumed to be in series, more suitable for measuring inductance.
-In parallel mode, the meter treats resistance as being in parallel with the inductance or capacitance, which is typically used for measuring capacitance.
+In series mode, we assume all resistance, capacitance, and inductance are in series.
+Since, it is more suitable for measuring inductance.
+In parallel mode, the meter treats resistance as being in parallel with the inductance or capacitance.
+Because, it is suitable for the capacitance measurement.
 The choice of mode depends on the expected behavior of the component and the user setting.

 Leads Connection of LCR Meters

 Portable handheld LCR meters usually use a two-wire connection – simple for basic measurements.
 However, modern bench-top models often support four-wire Kelvin connections for higher precision: two terminals inject the signal and measure current, and two separate terminals sense the voltage.
-For handheld meters with test sockets, the component is inserted directly; alternatively, alligator or Kelvin clips are used to connect cleanly to component leads.
+In handheld meters with test sockets, we can insert the component directly.
+We can also use alligator or Kelvin clips to connect the leads of the components.

 Minimize the Effect of Leads